Skip to Main Content

 Where Dailo Sits in the Toronto Restaurant Hierarchy

-Within Canada, New Asian cooking with this level of sustained recognition puts Dailo in a smaller peer set than the broader Toronto dining scene might suggest.
-Compare it to AnnaLena in Vancouver or Jérôme Ferrer - Europea in Montreal and the shared characteristic is a distinct point of view applied to seasonal ingredients , but Dailo's Asian reference points are more direct and less abstracted than either of those rooms.
+Within Canada, New Asian cooking with this level of sustained recognition puts Dailo in a smaller comparable set than the broader Toronto dining scene might suggest.
+Compare it to AnnaLena in Vancouver or Jérôme Ferrer - Europea in Montreal and the shared characteristic is a distinct point of view applied to seasonal ingredients, but Dailo's Asian reference points are more direct and less abstracted than either of those rooms.
 At a North American scale, the closest analogues might be something like Joule in Seattle, where Korean-inflected technique meets a market-driven menu and a similarly relaxed room format.

 The Menu's Logic

-Chef Nick Liu's dishes, as described in Opinionated About Dining's review, are bountiful and assertively modern with seasonal attunement , a description that communicates something specific about the cooking's ambitions.
+Chef Nick Liu's dishes, as described in Opinionated About Dining's review, are bountiful and assertively modern with seasonal attunement, a description that communicates something specific about the cooking's ambitions.
 This is not fusion in the diluted sense: it is Asian technique and flavour applied to Canadian seasonal produce with confidence rather than apology.
 The whole fried trout and the Hainanese chicken (with black truffle worked under the skin) are cited as representative dishes, and both point toward a kitchen comfortable with whole-animal and whole-fish preparations that require execution discipline beyond the plate-up stage.

 Planning a Visit